-- The proportion of new diagnoses linked to care within 30 days increased Vancouver HSDA when compared to the average since STOP, the historical baseline and year-to-date [VCH41].
-This period had similar linkage proportions to the first half of 2013 where the highest proportions were observed in Vancouver since STOP.
-A slight decrease was observed among the rest of VCH residents when compared to the average since STOP.
-This should be interpreted with caution due to a small number of new positives in Richmond, Coastal Urban and Coastal Rural. - The median time to linkage to HIV care decreased significantly in VCH overall, in Vancouver HSDA and in the rest of VCH compared to the preceding periods, the average since STOP and the historical baseline [VCH44b]. - The proportion of HIV patients currently retained in care did not change from the preceding period, the average since STOP and year-to-date [VCH46].
-93% of Coastal Rural residents were currently retained in care, followed by Richmond (88%), Vancouver (82%) and Coastal Urban (79%).
+- The proportion of new diagnoses linked to care within 30 days in Vancouver HSDA is slightly greater than the average since STOP, and higher than the historical baseline [VCH41].
+Among the rest of VCH residents in this period, the proportion linked to care within 30 days was higher than the historical baseline and similar to the average since STOP.
+This should be interpreted with caution due to a small number of new positives in Richmond, Coastal Urban and Coastal Rural. - The median time to linkage to HIV care in VCH remains below the average since STOP and the historical baseline although a slight increase to 7 days was observed compared to the most recent reporting period (6 days).
+[VCH44b]. - The proportion of HIV patients currently retained in care remained stable from the preceding periods, the average since STOP and year-to-date [VCH46].
+92% of Richmond residents were currently retained in care, followed by Coastal Rural (84%), Vancouver (81%) and Coastal Urban (77%). - The proportion of patients not found in care did not change significantly in Vancouver HSDA when compared to the preceding periods, the average since STOP, the historical baseline and year-to-date [VCH47b].
+The proportion of patients not found in care in